The Oregon Country Fair turns 50 years old in 2019 — and that’s a pretty big deal.

 My favorite stages are W.C.
 Fields, where you can find awe-inspiring circus acts and hilarious slapstick comedians, and the Main Stage, which hosts popular upbeat bands that inspire even the most shy wallflowers to dance in the field.

 For its 50th anniversary, the Fair is hosting some big names on the lineup.
 Get ready to groove to the sounds of Phil Lesh & the Terrapin Family Band, The Polish Ambassador, Jim James, ALO, The Dandy Warhols, MarchFourth, High Step Society and many more.

 Keep in mind that on hot days there can be some nudity at The Fair.
 Also, outsiders often consider this a “hippie gathering,” so you’ll encounter an abundance of friendliness, bare feet and the sound of drum circles.
 (If any of this doesn’t sound appealing to you, perhaps another Oregon festival would better suit your tastes.)

 Try a true Fair staple with Tofu Palace, a mainstay at OCF since its inception in the 1960s.
-Located at the festival’s entrance, this booth delights vegetarians and omnivores with tasty tofu burritos, salads, hibiscus coolers and more — but, truth be told, I may be biased as one of the cashiers and a longtime fan.
+Located at the festival’s entrance, this booth delights vegetarians and omnivores with tasty tofu burritos, salads, hibiscus coolers and more — but, truth be told, I may be biased as one of the booth’s workers.